-The MRC (Medical Research Council) sum score is a validated screening tool that is used in the intensive care setting to diagnose ICUAW, indicated by a score less than 48.4 Wrist extension, elbow flexion, shoulder abduction, dorsiflexion, knee extension, and hip flexion are graded on a scale of 0-5 strength bilaterally for a maximum score of 60.
+The MRC (Medical Research Council) sum score is a validated screening tool that is used in the intensive care setting to diagnose ICUAW, indicated by a score less than 48.13 Wrist extension, elbow flexion, shoulder abduction, dorsiflexion, knee extension, and hip flexion are graded on a scale of 0-5 strength bilaterally for a maximum score of 60.
 This method requires patient alertness and cooperation.
-A limitation of the test is the inability to identify cause of weakness, or to distinguish between CIP or CIM.
-The ordinal scale in which the MRC sum score is an independent predictor of prolonged need for ventilation, prolonged ICU and hospital stay, as well as one-year mortality.
-2
+It also has use as an independent predictor of prolonged need for ventilation, prolonged ICU and hospital stay, as well as one-year mortality.14 A limitation of the test is the inability to identify causes of weakness, or to distinguish between CIP or CIM.
+The ordinal scale in which the MRC sum score employs also limits its sensitivity to detect more subtle changes in muscle function.
+Less commonly used assessments include the “Scored Physical Function in Intensive Care Test”, “Functional Status Score for the ICU”, and the “Chelsea Critical Care Assessment Tool”.1

 Hand grip strength measured by dynamometer has been shown to be an alternative to the MRC sum score, especially in patients with significant weakness who are unable to activate the proximal muscle groups required for the MRC sum score.13,14 However, it is unclear whether hand grip strength is an appropriate substitute for global muscle strength.

 Supplemental assessment tools

-The Confusion Assessment Method for the ICU (CAM-ICU; http://www.icudelirium.org) has been a widely used delirium assessment tool in ICU research and practice.
-14,15 It has been shown to have a high sensitivity and specificity for detecting delirium in non-psychiatric trained providers.
-Its value in clinical practice has been questioned by recent research which found a low sensitivity when comparing routine use by ICU nurses examination compared to delirium experts.
-In particular, a skillful examiner was more likely to diagnose hypoactive delirium.
+The Confusion Assessment Method for the ICU (CAM-ICU) is a widely used delirium assessment tool in ICU research and practice.28 It has been shown to have a high sensitivity and specificity for detecting delirium by non-psychiatric trained providers.

 Early predictions of outcomes

-Delirium, prolonged bedrest, poor sleep hygiene, prolonged mechanical ventilation and increased use of sedative and pain medications are potentially modifiable factors of poor outcomes.
+Delirium, prolonged bed rest, poor sleep hygiene, prolonged mechanical ventilation and increased use of sedative and pain medications are potentially modifiable predictors of poor outcomes.
 Early mobilization in ICU patients improves function at hospital discharge.29

 Social role and social support system

 Assessments of social, financial, and caregiver resources are pivotal to effective planning following the ICU stay and acute hospitalization.
-In addition, early caregiver education and involvement promotes engagement with discharge planning and should facilitate the optimal long-term functional outcome.
+In addition, early caregiver education and involvement promotes engagement with discharge planning and should facilitate optimal long-term functional outcomes.